dfeshed/nw-ueba-saas/ngcoreui/README.md

   This should probably include dropping into the tree view from any path in the tree based on the URL

+- [ ] Add historical fetch to `card-devices` to populate graph
 - [ ] Update tree view to be a console
 - [ ] Add support for local user settings persistence
 - [ ] Add build number in ngcoreui.sh to archive for production builds
 - [x] Enhance graphs to use fixed y-axis range where appropriate (e.g cpu % -> 0-100)
 - [ ] use rsa-content-datetime template for time value
 - [ ] Internationalization, add compatibility with SA-UI i18n service
+- [ ] Update existing cards to use the same graph population mechanisms as `card-devices`

 ## BUGS
 - [ ] CRITICAL: page becomes unresponsive after time